 For the record, this blog post is not sponsored by Hat Creek or Cuvee Coffee.
 I did get free invitations via Minted.com, but I would have bought these cute pancake invites regardless.

 I hit the birthday jackpot with 2 March babies.
 Although, even if my kids were born a few months apart, we would likely still do double birthdays.
 What really made me re-think the big crazy party hoopla was Max declaring, “Mommy, look it’s a party!
 Can we go?!” as we drove down the highway and he spotted a car dealership with lots of colorful balloons.
 It made me realize how simple the idea of a party is to him.
 He doesn’t care about the hoopla.
-He wants his people, balloons, and a preferably a special treat.
+He wants his people, balloons, and a special treat.

 5 Tips for Throwing a Double Birthday Party: